-Pick out 10 best app icons in your category and think how to make yours stand out.
+Pick out 10 best icons for mobile apps in your category and think how to make yours stand out.
 Create a couple of alternatives based on your analysis and start testing.

 As mentioned above it’s a good idea to start with competitors research and determine the best practices.
 If you study the icons of the top games, you’ll notice that the overwhelming majority use the same pattern: an icon depicts characters with their mouths open.
 It may seem silly, but the trick works.
 You can use this layout to design one of your variations.

 It is also highly advisable to test different characters for your mobile icon against each other.
 MyTona company launched a series of icon experiments for one of their games, Seekers Notes: Hidden Mystery.
 First, they made a human character compete against a pumpkin head.
 The pumpkin won with a 9.3% advantage.

 In the next series of tests, the pumpkin beat a mysterious man in a top hat with just 3.5%.
 And the last icon variation featuring a joyful witch defeated the previous two with a 9.1% conversion increase.
 The results of the experiment have proved the advantages of both ‘open mouth’ concept strategy and the importance of A/B testing.